 Mr. Jones passed away on July 18, 2015.

 A U.S. Secret Service agent assigned to the White House detail during the Kennedy years, Jones guarded the Kennedys at Hyannis Port during the summer of 1963.
 At the time of the assassination, he was guarding young John F. Kennedy Jr. in Washington, D.C.
 In 1964, Jones spent several months guarding Jackie Kennedy and her children in New York.
 Recorded October 15, 2005.

-Jones had an office inside the Texas School Book Depository building in 1963 and believed he was on the elevator with Lee Harvey Oswald the morning of the assassination.
+As a regional manager of Macmillan and Company, Jones had an office inside the Texas School Book Depository building in 1963.
+He believed that he was on the elevator with Lee Harvey Oswald on November 22, 1963.
+Beginning the next morning, Jones took a series of color photographs on and from the sixth floor of the Depository, which are now part of the Museum’s Collection.
 Recorded April 6, 1995.